dwhiffing/fury/content/aar/nf/nf40_aj/body.md

 through northern Norway.
 To do this, we've been given control of a mighty carrier group, with two full CVNs, three powerful Aegis cruisers plus a Leahy, and a pleasing number of frigates and destroyers.
-With so many SAMs around I'd almost welcome a large bomber raid\!
+With so many SAMs around I'd almost welcome a large bomber raid!
 (Almost, mind you...)
 We've also got three modern SSNs at sea, an SSK along the shore, and useful MPA support from Nimrods and P-3s in re-captured Iceland and Kinloss.
 The one thing we haven't been given is missiles.
 TLAMs are